 Are You New To Tea And Don't Know Where To Start?

 Green teas can have a varieties of flavors.
-Most common in green tea are a light mellow vegetal flavors.
-Japanese green teas can have more of a vibrant grassy taste.
+Most common in green tea are light, mellow, vegetal flavors.
+Japanese green teas can have more vibrant grassy taste.
 Green teas can have different flavors from smokey, sweet, or earthy depending on how the tea was processed.

 Black teas generally have a more bold, rich, smooth, malty flavor.
 Black tea liquor ranges from red in color to a dark brown.
-Black some Black teas tend to be more astringent than others.
+Some Black teas tend to be more astringent than others.
 Black tea is the most common tea used in the United States.

 Looking For A Tea Without The Caffeine?